Rebecca Borchering (2021 – 2022)

 Katriona Shea, Stephen Roxburgh and I reviewed the mechanisms underlying the intermediate disturbance hypothesis: Shea, K., S. H. Roxburgh and E. S. J. Rauschert (2004).
 “Moving from pattern to process: coexistence mechanisms under intermediate disturbance regimes.”
 Ecology Letters 7(6): 491-508.

-Emily graduated in 2006, moved to a postdoc in Deave Mortensen’s lab at PSU, spent spring 2012 on a Fulbright in Hungary, and has just accepted a faculty position at St. Mary’s of MD.
+Emily graduated in 2006, moved to a postdoc in Deave Mortensen’s lab at PSU, spent spring 2012 on a Fulbright in Hungary, is now an Assistant Professor at Cleveland State University.

 I started in the Shea Lab as a National Science Foundation (NSF) Research Experiences for Undergraduates (REU) student in the summer of 2006, and stayed to do a Masters as part of the Schreyer Honors College Integrated Undergraduate Graduate Program (IUG).
 My Master’s thesis, “Abiotic and biotic factors affecting seed release and dispersal of the invasive thistles Carduus nutans and Carduus acanthoides,” concerns the effects that wind and weather, as well as florivory by the biocontrol agent Rhinocyllus conicus, have on seed release and seed dispersal.
 In addition, one chapter in my thesis addresses potential biases in observed seed dispersal capacity due to storage duration or compression caused by storage or shipment.